 - the minimum procedural security controls

 Examine the risks to your corporate network and systems and determine whether you need to increase monitoring on remote connections.
-See how to set up workplace monitoring policies.
+If you do so, remember to review and update your workplace monitoring policies.

 Remote access security measures

 Some specific recommended actions for securing your remote access include: